-One of the best ways to improve our communication is to replace destructive tones with constructive ways of speaking to each other.
+A great way to improve communication is to replace destructive tones with constructive ways of talking to others.

-This could change your life and the lives of those close to you!
+This could improve your life and the lives of those close to you!

 Recognize how all of this change fits under the work God is doing in your life.

 “Work hard to show the results of your salvation, obeying God with deep reverence and fear.
 For God is working in you, giving you the desire and the power to do what pleases him” (Philippians 2:12-13).